cuhklinlab/iPoLNG/README.md

 ## Dependency

 This package relies on [PyTorch](https://pytorch.org/) to run.
-Please install the correct CUDA version that matches your Operating System on the [official website](https://pytorch.org/get-started/locally/).
+Please install the correct CUDA version that matches your Operating System on [the official website](https://pytorch.org/get-started/locally/).
+The exact version of the dependent packages can be found in ``requirements.txt``.

 ## Installation